angular/angular/aio/content/guide/reactive-forms.md

 ### Inject the `FormBuilder` service

 The FormBuilder is an injectable service that is provided with the `ReactiveFormsModule`.
-You inject this dependency by adding to the component constructor.
+Inject this dependency by adding it to the component constructor.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.2.ts" region="inject-form-builder" title="src/app/profile-editor/profile-editor.component.ts (constructor)">